luna404/HeRAMS-UserManual/UserGuide_en.md

 <p align="center">
 	<img src="media/images/icon_info.png" height="20" align="top" alt='tip'></img>
-	<i>Note: Tokens are unique identifiers that link health facilities to workspaces.
+	<i>downloadTokens are unique identifiers that link health facilities to workspaces.
 To add a health facility to a workspace the token of the record in question has to be manually changed.
 Contact your system administrator for guidance on how to change a record's token.</i>
 </p>

 #### Delete Worksapces